Fresheyeball/blog/_posts/2015-03-09-basic-structure.markdown

 └─ MyProject.uproject
 ```

-And it is a folder as in a directory as in it is NOT a Visual Studio filter (a weird thingy that looks like a folder).
+And it is a folder as in a directory as in it is **not** a Visual Studio filter (a weird thingy that looks like a folder).

 ## Unreal Build Tool

 So Unreal Engine uses a build system called the Unreal Build Tool (UBT) which runs on Mono in C#.
 It seems to handle linking and some code generation, orchestrating the build process until the Unreal Editor launches and takes over from there.
 I'm sure it does much more than that, but for wiring in Haskell thats all that should be necessary.

-UBT files are in C# and named in the convention `*.Build.cs`.
+UBT build files are named `*.Build.cs`.
 To get Haskell compilation to work with UBT it just needs to spawn GHC compilation and DLL packaging from inside of the plugin's `Build.cs`.
-UBT will also grab anything that looks even remotely related to C in the `Source` folder, so packaged DLLs, Headers and such will need to go there, but in the case of Unreal Haskell, not the Source code.
+UBT will also grab anything that looks even remotely related to C in the `Source` folder by convention, so packaged DLLs, Headers and such will need to go there, but in the case of Unreal Haskell, not the source code.

 This is because the plugin source will need to contain files like `HsStartEnd.c` which are intended for GHC compilation not UBT slurpage.
 As well the binaries we hand UBT should contain logic that ultimately comes from the consumer, not the plugin itself.